How big is the Mexico earthquake? According to the National Seismological Service - ExBulletin

 How big is the Mexico earthquake?
 According to the National Seismological Service

-Track all seismic activity in Mexico throughout the national territory today, Sunday, July 2, according to data provided by.
-National Seismological Service (SSN).

-Mexico is one of the Latin American countries where earthquakes are recorded from time to time due to its location in one of the regions with the greatest tectonic activity in the world: the Pacific Ring.
-For this reason, the National Seismological Service (SSN) of the National Autonomous University of Mexico keeps the population informed about seismic events, which it monitors minute by minute.
+Mexico is one of the Latin American countries where earthquakes are recorded from time to time due to its location in the Pacific Ring of Fire, one of the regions with the greatest tectonic activity in the world.
+For this reason, the National Seismological Service (SSN) of the National Autonomous University of Mexico monitors seismic events minute by minute to keep the population informed.

 The three regions of Mexico show that seismic zones lie within the seismic and seismic zones.